1885 The Light on the Path - First Edition (Association Copy)

 One of the treasured items in my personal collection is a first edition of the theosophical classic "The Light on the Path" by Mabel Collins.
 According to theosophical mystic lore, Collins wrote the book after experiencing an event in which her astral body was taken into a hall of spiritual initiation.
 There, she saw and read lines written in golden letters on the walls.
 These lines inspired the creation of the concise little book "The Light on the Path," which was published in 1885 by the Reeves & Turner publishing company.

 Initially, Collins claimed that she wrote the book under the dictation of her spirit guide, Master Sri Hilarion, who was said to be a member of a secret Greek brotherhood of Masters.
-However, she later retracted this claim, leading to conflict with H.P.
-Blavatsky, a leading theoretician of Theosophy, and some loyal followers within the Theosophical Society at that time.
-This conflict ultimately resulted in Collins' departure from the society.
-While the publication of the book alone is not solely responsible for these tensions, it is ironic that such a small book sparked significant strife within the organization.
+She later retracted this claim, which led to conflict with H. P. Blavatsky and some loyal followers within the Theosophical Society.
+This conflict ultimately resulted in Collins’ departure from the Society.
+While the publication of the book alone was not solely responsible for these tensions, it remains somewhat ironic that such a small book became a point of considerable strife within the organization.

 Ernest J. Rose